|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Fulbright-National Geographic Digital Storytelling Fellowship||

-Award provides opportunities for U.S. citizens to participate in an academic year of overseas travel and digital storytelling in up to three countries on a globally significant theme.
+Award provides opportunities for U.S. citizens to participate in an academic year of overseas travel and digital storytelling in a country that offers Fulbright research/creative arts grants, on a globally significant theme.

 Award Value: Fellows receive funds for travel, a living stipend, and health benefits as well as a modest professional stipend.